SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 4. Option 1.
 Archive will create a compressed ZIP archive from specified files in the 'tmp' and 'logs' directories and places the ZIP file in the 'arc' directory.
 > [!TIP]
+> This is useful if you want to archive the did.csv and log files before exiting or selecting a new file.

 ## Page info